SeldonIO/seldon-core/docs-gb/examples/pipeline-examples.md

 ```

-Next, we look get the output as json and use the `jq` tool to get just one value.
+Next, take a look get the output as json and use the `jq` tool to get just one value.

 ```bash
 seldon pipeline inspect tfsimples --format json | jq -M .topics[0].msgs[0].value